 Bead stringing is the most straightforward form of beadwork, but that doesn't mean it is the simplest.
 Stringing beads involves adding beads to any type of thread, cord, elastic, leather, beading wire or similar material.
 The resulting beadwork can be a single strand, multiple strands, or braided strands.
 The beads may be separated with knots, such as pearls often are, or other spacer beads.
-Stringing beads on elastic cord is a great way to get started making beaded bracelets.
+Stringing beads on an elastic cord is a great way to get started making beaded bracelets.
 Stringing beads on beading wire is a great way to make necklaces, bracelets or even earrings.

 Some beadwork is done by using a needle and thread and one or more beading stitches to create an intricate chain or fabric of beads.
 This type of beadwork is referred to as off-loom bead weaving.

 Beadweaving is most often done with small beads called seed beads.
 These beads were named because of their resemblance to seeds.
 Seed beads range in size from very small to large, and even include different shapes such as cubes, bugle beads and drop beads that do not necessarily share the small, round shape of a traditional seed bead.

 Off-loom bead weaving is done by using a needle and thread to stitch tiny beads together.
 There are several different beading stitches that are used to connect the beads.
 Each stitch has its own unique thread path and creates a different type of beadwork.
 Some common beading stitches include peyote stitch, brick stitch, herringbone stitch (also called Ndebele), right angle weave, netting, spiral rope, daisy chain, chevron stitch, square stitch, and dutch spiral, to name a few!
 Many of these stitches have variations which will make either a flat strip of beadwork, a round tube, a spiral or a flat circular shape.
 Off-loom beadwork stitches such as brick stitch and peyote (or a version of peyote called gourd stitch) have been used by Native Americans to make jewelry and embellish utensils and other items.